crashoverride777/swifty-ads/README.md

 SwiftyAds.shared.showRewardedVideo(from: self) // Should be called when pressing dedicated button

 // SpriteKit Scene
-// do not call this in didMoveToView as .window property is still nil at that point.
+// Do not call this in didMoveToView as .window property is still nil at that point.
 Use a delay or call it later) SwiftyAds.shared.showBanner(from: view?.window?.rootViewController) SwiftyAds.shared.showBanner(at: .top, from: view?.window?.rootViewController) // Shows banner at the top SwiftyAds.shared.showInterstitial(from: view?.window?.rootViewController)